asabaylus/jQuery-sessionTimeout/README.md

 ## Options

-* autoping: true (boolean) : automaticaly continues the users session
+* autoping: true (boolean) : automatically continues the users session
 * timeout:  when the session will timeout
 * resource: "spacer.jpg" : url to an image or webpage (aspx, php, cfm, jsp, etc.) URL
 * promptfor: number of ms to prompt user
-* beforetimeout: function callback when the prompt begins
+* beforetimeout: function callback when the prompt begins.
+Once beforeTimeout has triggered the session expiration will occur unless the countdown is restarted by calling the ping method ex: $.fn.sessionTimeout('ping')
 * ontimeout: function callback when the session expires